limooo196/VDObject-API/README.md

 # VDObject-API
-This is Node JS application that is built with Express.
-Its web-server that handles various HTTP request that connects with MySQL database.
+This is Node JS application that is a web-server that handles certain objects with various HTTP request that connects with MySQL database.

 To run this application :
 - adjust the .env files to match your database